To all Americans,

 Thomas Jefferson

 Corruption now permeates every level of our government; it runs deeper than the Presidency, deeper than Congress and the Supreme Court.
-Laws are purchased by corporations and aristocrats, regulators are controlled by the industries they oversee, and working Americans are left powerless, forced into trading their very time, energy, and lives away to simply survive the month.
-Because of this unacceptable, undeniable, multifaceted tyranny, a revolution against our failing, corrupt government is not only justified, it is necessary for our continued safety and happiness.
+Laws are purchased by corporations and aristocrats, regulators are controlled by the industries they oversee, and working Americans are left powerless, forced into trading their very time, energy, and lives away to simply survive.
+Because of this unacceptable, undeniable tyranny, a revolution is not only justified, it is necessary for our lives and the lives of all future Americans.

 “That whenever any Form of Government becomes destructive of these ends it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness”